David Shorter

 About

-Dr. David Delgado Shorter joined the faculty of the UCLA Department of World Arts and Cultures/Dance in 2008.
+Dr. David Delgado Shorter joined the faculty as tenured professor in the UCLA Department of World Arts and Cultures/Dance in 2008.
+His 2009 book received the Chicago Prize for best book that year in Folklore Studies.
 In 2013, Shorter received the UCLA Academic Senate’s Distinguished Teaching Award.
-He is the director of Wiki for Indigenous Languages, a project that offers a digital alternative for indigenous language revitalization by offering a language translator, wiktionary, games, and social media site to indigenous communities.
+He is the director of Wiki for Indigenous Languages, a project that offers a digital alternative for Indigenous language revitalization by offering a language translator, wiktionary, games, and social media site to Indigenous communities.
 Shorter is also the director of the Archive of Healing.
+Most recently, he has been writing essays and delivery talks on extra-terrestrial contact.

-Before writing me regarding PTE numbers, letters of reference, becoming an advisee, or to learn about admission into my department's programs, please consider reading this page fully:
+Before writing Dr. Shorter regarding PTE numbers, letters of reference, becoming an advisee, or to learn about admission into my department's programs, please consider reading this page fully:

 davidshorter.com/academia.html